Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Abelianization of Fuchsian systems

 with values in the holomorphic bundle $L([\mp2x]-[0])=L(\dbar\pm2\xi)$ of degree $0.$ \end{Pro} \begin{proof} The space $H$ of meromorphic sections $\beta$ in $L^{\pm2}\otimes K$ with first order poles at $w_0,..,w_3$ is $4-$dimensional.
 If $L=L(\dbar-\xi d\bar w)$ is not a spin bundle, the residue map

 is an isomorphism.
-Therefore, the second fundamental forms $\beta^\pm$ are uniquely determined by their residues (in terms of $\xi$).
-For this purpose we are using the setup of section \ref{explicit2}.
-We consider the meromorphic sections
+Therefore, the second fundamental forms $\beta^\pm$ are uniquely determined by their residues and $\xi$.
+In order to determine the residues we are using the setup of section \ref{explicit2} and consider the meromorphic sections

 of the eigenline bundles $L^\pm$ of the parabolic Higgs field $\Psi^u$.
 Recall that the divisors are given by